Thomas Hines

-Thomas Henry Hines (October 8, 1838 – January 23, 1898) was a Confederate cavalryman who was known for his spying activities during the last two years of the American Civil War.
+Thomas Henry Hines (October 8, 1838 – January 23, 1898) was a Confederate cavalryman who was known for his espionage activities during the last two years of the American Civil War.

 A native of Butler County, Kentucky, he initially worked as a grammar instructor, mainly at the Masonic University of La Grange, Kentucky.
-During the first year of the war, he served as a field officer, initiating several raids.
-He was an important assistant to John Hunt Morgan, doing a preparatory raid (Hines' Raid) in advance of Morgan's Raid through the states of Indiana and Ohio, and after being captured with Morgan, organized their escape from the Ohio Penitentiary.
-He was later involved in espionage and tried to stir up insurrections against the Federal government in selected Northern locales.
+During the first year of the war, he was a field officer, initiating several raids.
+He was an assistant to John Hunt Morgan, doing a preparatory raid (Hines' Raid) in advance of Morgan's Raid through the states of Indiana and Ohio, and after being captured with Morgan, organized their escape from the Ohio Penitentiary.
+He was then granted secret authorisation, following the Dahlgren Affair, by Jefferson Davis and his cabinet to unleash total war behind Union lines.
+From a secret base at Toronto in Upper Canada, Hines oversaw Confederate Secret Service covert operations with Copperhead Democrat leaders Harrison H. Dodd and Clement Vallandigham for arson, state terrorism, guerrilla warfare, and pro-Confederate regime change uprisings by the paramilitary Order of the Sons of Liberty against pro-Union governors throughout the Old Northwest.

-On several occasions during the war, Hines was forced to make narrow, seemingly impossible, escapes.
+Hines made narrow, unlikely escapes on several occasions during the war.
 At one point, he concealed himself in a mattress that was being used at the time; on another occasion, he was confused for the actor and assassin John Wilkes Booth, a dangerous case of mistaken identity that forced him to flee Detroit in April 1865 by holding a ferry captain at gunpoint.
 Union agents viewed Hines as the man they most needed to apprehend, but apart from the time he served at the Ohio Penitentiary in late 1863, he was never captured.

 After the war, once it was safe for him to return to his native Kentucky, he settled down with much of his family in Bowling Green.
 He started practicing law, which led him to serve on the Kentucky Court of Appeals, eventually becoming its chief justice.
-Later, he practiced law in Frankfort, Kentucky, until his death in 1898, keeping many of the secrets of Confederate espionage from public knowledge.
+Later, he practiced law in Frankfort, Kentucky, until he died in 1898, keeping many of the secrets of Confederate espionage from public knowledge.

 Early life

 Hines was born in Butler County, Kentucky, on October 8, 1838, to Judge Warren W. and Sarah Carson Hines and was raised in Warren County, Kentucky.
 While his education was largely informal, he spent some time in common schools.
 He was 5 ft 9 in tall, and weighed a mere 140 lb.
-With his slender build, Hines was described as rather benign in appearance, and a friend observed that he had a voice resembling that of a "refined woman".
-He was said to have a fondness not only for women, but also music and horses.
+With his slender build, Hines was described as rather benign in appearance, and a friend observed that he had a voice resembling a "refined woman".
+He was said to love women, music, and horses fondly.

 He became an adjunct professor at the Masonic University, a school established by the Grand Lodge of Kentucky Freemasons for teaching the orphans of Kentucky Masons in La Grange in 1859.
-He was the principal of its grammar school, but with the advent of the war, he joined the Confederate Army in September 1861.
+He was the principal of its grammar school, but with the advent of the war, he joined the Confederate States Army in September 1861.